rolandbaer/list-last-changes/readme.txt

 *Release date: November 07, 2023*

 * Bugfix for interference with other plugins.
 Uses now the method WP_Query to get the posts and pages to ignore

-= 1.0.1 =

-*Release date: September 05, 2022*

-* Bugfix for exclude only up to five posts

 = Older releases =
 see [additional changelog.txt file](https://plugins.svn.wordpress.org/list-last-changes/trunk/changelog.txt)